bgamari/ghc-users-guide/content/using-optimisation.rst

 .. ghc-flag:: -fliberate-case

+    :default: off but enabled with :ghc-flag:`-O2`.

-    *Off by default, but enabled by -O2.* Turn on the liberate-case transformation.
+    Turn on the liberate-case transformation.
 This unrolls recursive function once in its own RHS, to avoid repeated case analysis of free variables.
 It's a bit like the call-pattern specialiser (:ghc-flag:`-fspec-constr`) but for free variables rather than arguments.

 .. ghc-flag:: -fliberate-case-threshold=<n>